qpdf/qpdf/README-windows.txt

 4.7.0.
 That particular workaround results in a Windows-hosted 64-bit targetted mingw that can build a qpdf that passes its test suite.

-As of this writing, the image comparison tests confuse ghostscript in cygwin, but there's a chance they might work at some point.
-If you want to run them, you need ghostscript and tiff utils as well, and you will need to add --enable-test-compare-images from the configure statements given below.

-Additionally for Windows, some tests require 3rd party software which most likely is not available if not provided by an environment like MSYS, Cygwin or such, but can be downloaded separately as well for an environment not using both of the former mentioned.
-Just extract or install the following software into separate folders each and add the "bin" folder to your "PATH" env variable to make executables and DLLs available.
+Image comparison tests are disabled by default, but it is possible to run them on Windows.
+To do so, add --enable-test-compare-images from the configure statements given below and install some additional third-party dependencies.
+These may be provided in an environment such as MSYS or Cygwin or can be downloaded separately for other environments.
+You may extract or install the following software into separate folders each and add the "bin" folder to your "PATH" environment variable to make executables and DLLs available.
 If installers are provided, they might do that already by default.

  * LibJpeg (http://gnuwin32.sourceforge.net/packages/jpeg.htm)

-   This archive provides some needed DLLs for LibTiff if you want to use the image comparison tests.
+   This archive provides some needed DLLs needed by LibTiff.

  * LibTiff (http://gnuwin32.sourceforge.net/packages/tiff.htm)

-   This archive provides some needed binaries and DLLs if you want to use the image comparison tests and is only working if DLLs from LibJpeg are available as well.
+   This archive provides some needed binaries and DLLs if you want to use the image comparison tests.
+It depends on some DLLs from LibJpeg.

  * GhostScript (http://www.ghostscript.com/download/gsdnld.html)

-   GhstScript is needed for image comparison tests and it's important that the binary is available as "gs", while its default name is "gswin32[c].exe".
-So you need to provide an additional "gs.exe" by copying one of the original files or use "mklink" to create a hard-/softlink, or need to provide a custom "gs.cmd" wrapper which simply forwards all args to one of the original binarys.
-Using "mkink" with "gswin32c.exe" should be preferred.
+   GhostScript is needed for image comparison tests.
+It's important that the binary is available as "gs", while its default name is "gswin32[c].exe".
+You can either copy one of the original files, use "mklink" to create a hard-/softlink, or provide a custom "gs.cmd" wrapper that forwards all arguments to one of the original binaries.
+Using "mklink" with "gswin32c.exe" is probably the best choice.

 Jian Ma <stronghorse@tom.com> has generously provided a port of QPDF that works with Microsoft VC6.
 Several changes are required, but they